 Rocking Horse Ranch – Highland

 This resort is a dude ranch that doesn’t sit on its high horse.
 Rates are all-inclusive, so there are no surprises when it comes time to pay.
 Meals, activities, and entertainment don’t cost an extra dime.
 The ranch offers supervised programs for kids of all ages.
 Infants and toddlers are well cared for at Fort Tiny Children’s Nursery, with its 3-to-1 staff-child ratio.
 Older children have their own supervised programs and should have a ball riding ponies and splashing in the weatherproof indoor water park.
-This is not the place to come if you’re seeking tranquillity.
+This is not the place to come if you’re seeking tranquility.
 But if you’re looking for rambunctious, good, clean fun and a non-pretentious environment less than two hours from Manhattan, definitely check it out.
-Read our full review of this family resort from our visit last winter.

 Minnewaska Lodge – Gardiner